tjhickey724/pythonintro/notes/variable_naming.md

 all of these keywords by the end of the class.

 ### Built-in Python functions,
-Also, you should try to avoid using the built-in functions (like print).
+Also, you should try to avoid using the built-in functions (like print) as variable names.
 Here is a list of the current built-in python functions.

+Using one of these builtins
-Using one for the name of your own function won't cause an error, but you won't be able to use that built-in function anymore as you will have redefined it!
+for the name of your own function won't cause an error, but you won't be able to use that built-in function anymore as you will have redefined it!
 ``` text